How to Get Natural-Looking Beautiful Wavy Hair Without Heat

 Technique 3: Using Pens/Pencils

 Would you believe it if I said you can style your hair and create beautiful waves by just using water and pens or pencils?
 The video demonstrates exactly how you can do it.
-The twisting procedure with pens/pencils is a little complicated but with practice you can master it.
-The waves created using this technique is a little more tighter so to loosen it up just run the hair with your fingers.
+The twisting procedure with pens/pencils is a little complicated but with practice, you can master it.
+The waves created using this technique are a little tighter so to loosen it up just run the hair with your fingers.